acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-web.rst

 before start to on-board.
 Acumos cannot transform your model in a microservice with only the model itself, it needs some other relevant information contained in the model bundle.
-The model bundle consists of component.json defining the component and its metadata, component.bin the binary payload and component.proto with the protobuf specs.
+The model bundle consists of component.json defining the component and its metadata and component.proto with the protobuf specs.
 You can retrieve all the information to create your model bundle in the "ON-BOARDING BY WEB" home page

     .. image:: ../images/portal/models_onboardingWeb.png